 Everything about the Academy Museum speaks of spaciousness, vision, substance, and the original promise of California.
 The only thing missing is any ergonomic seating for those there for hours wishing to rest a few minutes, something that might easily be added.

-While I personally have not pursued working in Hollywood, friends have noticed my music influencing soundtracks from time to time, and I take that as a compliment.
+While I personally have not pursued working in Hollywood, film scores and commercials are occasionally influenced by my music, and I take that as a compliment.

-Dream-Realm is the opening track of the Mango-Bird album
+Dream-Realm (that's just intonation you're hearing) is the opening track of the Mango-Bird album

-Pizza from Roberta's in Culver City (from the night before last, originally from Brooklyn, too good not to include here!)
+Pizza from Roberta's in Culver City (From the night before last.
+They're originally from Brooklyn, as are myriad movie legends, too good not to include here!)